WE DEFINE A WEBSITE'S ACCESSIBILITY

 DIGITAL ACCESSIBILITY NOT ONLY FOR THE PUBLIC ADMINISTRATION

-The European Accessibility Act (European accessibility act) is a directive aimed at eliminating the barriers created by divergent rules in the Member States.
-For this change, companies will benefit from common standards, products accessible by a greater user base and new jobs that will increasingly require digital accessibility skills and experience.
+The European Accessibility Act (European accessibility act) is a directive aimed at eliminating the barriers created by divergent standards in the Member States.
+For this change, companies will benefit from common standards, products accessible to more users and new jobs that will require ever more digital accessibility skills and experience.

 THE EUROPEAN COMMISSION

 The Commission has established that the products and services that must be digitally accessible and therefore compliant with European standards are e-commerce, smartphones, computers, telephone services, banking services, e-books, apps, applications, software, management and interfaces .